7 Best Stereo Imaging Plugins For Better Mixes

 PSP stereoController2 provides independent width adjustment with detailed control over how much stereo information gets expanded or narrowed, and I’d say this precision is what makes it more useful than basic widening tools.
 The width parameter goes beyond simple stereo enhancement by letting you dial in exact amounts of expansion or contraction, from completely mono to exaggerated stereo.

-One thing I’ve noticed is that PSP’s width algorithm maintains phase coherence better than cheaper widening tools, which means your widened tracks still translate reasonably well when summed to mono.
-The phase-aware processing prevents the hollow, phasey sound that aggressive widening can create, keeping your mix solid even when you’re pushing the width significantly.
+I’ve noticed that PSP’s width algorithm keeps phase coherence better than cheaper widening tools.
+This means your tracks still sound good in mono.
+The phase-aware processing avoids the hollow, phasey sound that can happen with aggressive widening, so your mix stays solid even when you push the width.

 • Stereo Balance and Pan Control

-The plugin includes stereo balance adjustment that lets you shift the entire stereo image left or right without affecting the width or spatial characteristics, and honestly, this is incredibly useful for correcting off-center recordings or creating intentional asymmetry.
+The plugin has a stereo balance control that lets you move the whole stereo image left or right without changing the width or space.
+This is really useful for fixing off-center recordings or making the mix intentionally uneven.

-The balance control is different from simple panning because it preserves the stereo relationship between left and right channels while shifting the overall position.
+Balance control differs from simple panning because it preserves the stereo relationship between left and right channels while shifting the overall position.

-I appreciate how the balance feature helps correct recordings that were tracked with slight positioning errors or compensate for mixes that feel heavier on one side.
-The micro-adjustments possible with the balance control let you make subtle corrections that improve the overall mix balance without anyone noticing you’ve made changes.
+I like that the balance feature helps fix recordings with small positioning errors or mixes that feel heavier on one side.
+The fine adjustments let you make subtle changes to improve the mix without anyone noticing.

 • M/S Processing Capabilities

-PSP stereoController2 offers mid-side processing that gives you independent control over the center (mid) and sides of your stereo image, and I think this is where the plugin really shows its professional capabilities.
-The M/S mode lets you adjust width, level, and processing separately for center-panned and stereo content.
+PSP stereoController2 offers mid-side processing, so you can control the center and sides of your stereo image separately.
+This feature makes the plugin stand out.
+M/S mode lets you adjust width, level, and processing for the center and sides independently.

-The M/S functionality is perfect for mastering applications where you might want to add width to the sides while keeping the center focused and powerful, or for mixing situations where you need to balance vocals and other center elements against stereo backgrounds.
+The M/S feature is great for mastering, where you might want to make the sides wider but keep the center strong.
+It’s also useful in mixing when you need to balance vocals and other center sounds with the stereo background.

 I love how the M/S processing gives you surgical control over your stereo field, letting you emphasize or de-emphasize specific spatial zones.